Lead to Healing is:

 Is this therapy?

-No. While clients often experience their work with Katie as therapeutic, it is not considered therapy.
-If you have questions about whether therapy or the Flexible Connection Membership would be best for you, Katie can help you determine this in your consultation call.
+No. While clients often experience their work with their Coach as therapeutic, it is not considered therapy.
+If you have questions about whether therapy or Story Work coaching would be best for you, one of our Coaches can help you determine this in your consultation call.

 Does insurance cover the Flexible Connection Membership?

-No. Because the Flexible Connection Memberships is not considered therapy, insurance companies are not involved.
+No. Because Story Work coaching is not considered therapy, insurance companies are not involved.
 While this does affect your out-of-pocket cost, the benefit is that you don’t need a mental health diagnosis to be able to work toward your healing and growth.

 Am I too old or too young for this?